naatebarber/each/README.md

 ### Initial Testing

  - Send a shell task - `sleep 100` to a bunch of nodes and ensure they distribute.

+## Jan 6 2024:

+Forget all that, RPC and tokio is overkill for V1 of this.
+I need to focus on the network architecture using just ZMQ.
+The clients should still validate each other with GPG, however, I should allow ZMQ to be the interface for job assignment as well (instead of gRPC).

+Steps of focus:

+ - Nodes can talk to each other via zmq.
+ - There is no master node
+ - Send an executor command to a node using a ZMQ client.